dannyp-dev/Fresh-20Meals-204-20U/README.md

 ## Fresh Meals 4 U

 A friendly meal-planning assistant that helps you turn the ingredients you already have into delicious, realistic recipes — fast.
-Built with a modern React + Vite frontend and a small Express server that can call Googles Gemini models to generate meal ideas and extract visible ingredients from photos.
+Built with a modern React + Vite frontend and a small Express server that can call Googles Gemini models to generate meal ideas and extract visible ingredients from photos.
 The app is designed to feel helpful, warm, and effortless: add ingredients, let the kitchen AI suggest meals, and save or schedule your favorites.

 ### What this application does (short & sweet)
 - Let you search for and add ingredients to a persistent "Grocery Bag".